Clair1234/Scrapping-List-of-scientific-journals/README.md

 # Scrapping-List-of-scientific-journals
-First project of web scrapping on Wikipedia's page ' List of scientific journals', as Wikepedia approuves of scrapping
+First project of web scrapping on Wikipedia's page 'List of scientific journals', as Wikepedia approuves of scrapping

 ## Prerequisite
 ### Libraries used